 Option 1: Mix with a food processor

 - Place the butter, flour and baking powder into the bowl of the food processor.
 Pulse 20-25 times or until the mixture is the consistency of large crumbs.
 There should be no large chunks of butter.

 - With the food processor running, slowly pour in the buttermilk.
 Run just until the dough comes together.
-Go to step #4.
+Go to step #6 below.

 Option #2: Mix by hand

-- Place the butter, flour and baking powder into a medium sized mixing bowl and mix with a fork or whisk to combine.
+- Place the flour and baking powder into a medium sized mixing bowl and mix with a fork or whisk to combine.

 - Continue until the mixture is the consistency of large crumbs.
 There should be no large chunks of butter.

-- Add the buttermilk and stir with a wooden spoon or rubber spatula until the dough is uniform.
+- Stir with a wooden spoon or rubber spatula until the dough is uniform.